Manishearth/manishearth.github.io/source/_posts/2015-05-30-how-rust-achieves-thread-safety.markdown

 I recommend reading that post if you're not familiar with Rust wrapper types like [`RefCell`][refcell] and [`Rc`][rc], since I'll be using them as examples throughout this post; but the concepts explained here are largely independent.

+For the purposes of this post, I'll restrict thread safety to mean no data races or cross-thread dangling pointers.
+Rust doesn't aim to solve race conditions.
+However, there are projects which utilize the type system to provide some form of extra safety, for example [rust-sessions](https://github.com/Munksgaard/rust-sessions) attempts to provide protocol safety using session types.

 These traits are auto-implemented using a feature called "opt in builtin traits".
 So, for example, if struct `Foo` is [`Sync`][sync], all structs containing `Foo` will also be [`Sync`][sync], unless we explicitly opt out using `impl !Sync for Bar {}`.
 Similarly,